Armadillo shoe: Development and runway show

-McQueen sketched the initial idea for the shoes in early 2009, taking inspiration from the work of pop artist Allen Jones and fashion designer Leigh Bowery.
-He also considered the biomechanical art of H. R. Giger, known for visually developing the Alien movies.
-He commissioned shoe designer Georgina Goodman to realise the concept.
+McQueen took his inspiration for the armadillo shoes from the work of pop artist Allen Jones and fashion designer Leigh Bowery, as well as the biomechanical art of H. R. Giger, known for visually developing the Alien movies.
+There is also a resemblance to a pair of shoes seen in the music video for the 1975 song "White Punks on Dope" by The Tubes.

+McQueen worked with shoe designer Georgina Goodman to realise the concept.
 Each pair was hand-carved from wood in Italy.
-The Daily Beast reported that the complex manufacturing process "spanned five days and involved 30 people, using material from three suppliers and passing through three factories".
+According to The Daily Beast, the complex manufacturing process "spanned five days and involved 30 people, using material from three suppliers and passing through three factories".
 The inner lining and outer shell were shaped separately and fitted together; each section required two zippers for access.
 For the original collection, 21 pairs were made, 20 of which were worn during the Plato's Atlantis October 2009 fashion show.

-Designed as showpieces, the shoes were never commercially produced, although many were sold to private buyers following the show.
-The Alexander McQueen Archive in London retains ownership of at least five pairs, including the pair covered with iridescent scales worn in the final outfit of the show.
-The Metropolitan Museum of Art (The Met) in New York City owns two pairs, one made from turquoise shagreen and another in black leather with metal accents.

-The unusual shape made walking in the shoes notoriously difficult.
+The unusual shape made walking in the shoes notoriously difficult for most.
 The show's producer, Sam Gainsbury, tested them the night before the show and found walking impossible.
 When she complained of this to McQueen and suggested the models were at risk of falling, the designer responded, "If they fall, they fall."
 In the end, models Abbey Lee Kershaw, Natasha Poly and Sasha Pivovarova all declined to walk in Plato's Atlantis because of their concerns that the heels were too high to be safe.
 Kershaw had already torn a ligament in her knee after a fall in September 2008.
 In the 2018 documentary McQueen model Magdalena Frąckowiak said that she found walking in them "really frightening".
 Despite these concerns, no models fell at the show, which was regarded as "miraculous" by the fashion press.
 Shortly after the Plato's Atlantis show, staffers from British Vogue tested the shoes and found them difficult to walk in.
-Months after the show McQueen confirmed in an interview with trade journal Women's Wear Daily that he had never tested the armadillos personally.
+Months after the show, McQueen confirmed in an interview with trade journal Women's Wear Daily that he had never tested the armadillos personally.
 He made it clear that he was far less concerned with practicality than with visual effect, saying elsewhere, "The world needs fantasy, not reality.
 We have enough reality today."